How to Install Void Linux

 Creating the Filesystems and Mountpoints

 Then the installer says to specify a mount point.
-We want to put one forward-slash (/) in and hit Enter.
+We put one forward slash (/) indicating the root file system and hit “Enter.”

 Creating the Filesystems and Mountpoints